airbnb/polyglot.js/README.md

 });
 ```

-English (and German, Spanish, Italian, and a few others) there are only two plural forms: singular and not-singular.
+In English (and German, Spanish, Italian, and a few others) there are only two plural forms: singular and not-singular.

 Some languages get a bit more complicated.
 In Czech, there are three separate forms: 1, 2 through 4, and 5 and up.
 Russian is even crazier.